How Does Dyslexia Affect Learning?

 Why is Tampa Day School a Good Place for Children with Dyslexia?

-Tampa Day School understands that all children with dyslexia can learn to read, but they may learn to read in very different ways.
+Tampa Day is a dyslexia school that understands that all children with dyslexia can learn to read, but they may learn to read in very different ways.
 Each child will learn best if the teacher understands the learning style of the child and how to teach to that style.
 Our students with dyslexia do learn to “break the code”.
 We help them do this by:

 - Uncovering the true cause of the reading difficulty through careful study